AMARI AMAI

 JOY YOUNG

 Joy Young is a Chicago-born storyteller and teaching artist.
-Her prose and poetry has appeared in Poetry East, Lunch Ticket, Black Warrior Review, Portable Gray and the LOCUS: VIII Gallery Showcase at The Martin.
+Her prose and poetry has appeared in Poetry East, Lunch Ticket, Black Warrior Review, and Portable Gray.
 She is currently a Poet in Residence and Board Member for the Chicago Poetry Center.
-As well as a Drama Teaching Artist for the South Chicago Dance Theatre and the Chicagoland Regionals Coordinator for the Poetry Out Loud Teen Recitation Competition.
+She is also the Chicagoland Regionals Coordinator for the Poetry Out Loud Teen Recitation Competition.
 When she’s not teaching, you can usually find her at open mics and performance arts venues.